-During the 2007-2008 school year, continuing efforts were made to reduce the percentage of students with disabilities served outside of their neighborhood schools.
-As a result of this effort, 45 percent of students with disabilities previously served outside of their neighborhood school returned for the 2007-2008 school year.
+During the 2007-2008 school year, continuing efforts were made to reduce the percentage of students with disabilities served outside of their home schools.
+As a result of this effort, 45 percent of students with disabilities previously served outside of their home school returned to their home school for the 2007-2008 school year.
 In the 2008-2009 school year, this model expanded to a total of 62 elementary schools.
 The HSM built the foundation for more accepting and inclusive elementary school communities, as students with disabilities became integrated into the "life" of each school.
-As a result of the HSM, more students with disabilities attended school with their neighborhood peers and participated in the academic and extracurricular activities that a school provides for the community, making it possible for students with a wide range of disabilities to remain in their neighborhood schools.
+As a result of the HSM, more students with disabilities attended school with their neighborhood peers and participated in the academic and extracurricular activities that a school provides for the community, making it possible for students with a wide range of disabilities to remain in their home schools.

-During the 2008-2009 school year, an elementary principal work group collaborated with central office staff to develop an elementary staffing model for 2009-2010 which addressed student needs, concerns voiced by principals, as well as ongoing priorities identified by the Special Education Staffing Plan Committee.
-This work group analyzed the teacher to student ratio and the special education teacher responsibilities as a strategy to better equalize staffing for all elementary schools.
+During the 2008-2009 school year, an elementary principal work group collaborated with central office staff members to develop an elementary staffing model for 2009-2010 which addressed student needs, concerns voiced by principals, as well as ongoing priorities identified by the Special Education Staffing Plan Committee.
+This work group analyzed the teacher-to-student ratio and the special education teacher responsibilities as a strategy to better equalize staffing for all elementary schools.
 The outcome of this principal work group was an hours-based staffing model to be used with HSM schools and schools that did not have HSM or Learning and Academic Disabilities (LAD) classes, but were allocated a resource room teacher based on total school enrollment.
-The hours-based staffing model considers each school's total number of students with IEPs, the total number of instructional IEP hours within these schools, the number of grade levels taught within a school, the number of IEP hours a special educator is responsible for in a given week, and a minimum base teacher allocation.
-This staffing model does not incorporate staffing for services such as LAD, School/Community Based (SCB), Learning for Independence (LFI), Autism, Emotional Disabilities (ED), etc. These services will continue to be staffed on a teacher to student ratio model.
+The hours-based staffing model considers each school's total number of students with IEPs, the total number of instructional IEP hours needed within these schools, the number of grade levels taught within a school, the number of IEP hours a special educator is responsible for in a given week, and a minimum-base teacher allocation.
+This staffing model does not incorporate staffing for services such as LAD, School/Community Based (SCB), Learning for Independence (LFI), Autism, Emotional Disabilities (ED), etc. These services will continue to be staffed on a teacher-to-student ratio model.
 As a result of the work group's efforts, during the 2009-2010 school year, 109 elementary schools were staffed using the hours-based staffing model.
 The work of this group was presented to and whole-heartedly supported by the Elementary Principals Advisory Team.

-During the 2009-2010 school year, elementary school Grade K or 1 general and special education teachers, speech/language pathologists, paraeducators, and staff development teachers participated in a one-day professional development activity on the Service Delivery Model for elementary schools.
+During the 2010-2011 school year, elementary school Grades 2-5 general and special education teachers, speech/language pathologists, paraeducators, and staff development teachers participated in a two-day professional development activity on the Collaborative Cycle of Planning for elementary teams.
 This activity provided HSM schools, in particular, additional guidance regarding the use of resources.

 Middle school hours-based staffing is a service delivery model that allocates special education teachers and paraeducators based on the total number of direct instructional service hours on student IEPs.
 Hours-based staffing allows for more flexible programming options including coteaching.
-Results for the 2007-2008 school year showed that all 13 schools with hours-based staffing achieved AYP in the special education subgroup for reading, and 12 of those schools achieved AYP in the special education subgroup for mathematics.
+Results for the 2007-2008 school year showed that all 13 schools with hours-based staffing achieved AYP in the special education student subgroup for reading, and 12 of those schools achieved AYP in the special education student subgroup for mathematics.